 Best outdoor brunch in NYC

 Outfitted with colored glass chandeliers and potted palms, even the indoor seating at this coastal Italian hit maker looks and feels alfresco.
-Though the actual outdoor section is directly underneath the High Line, you’ll still catch a nice breeze wafting through while you munch on morning standards like garden crudité and a smoked salmon affumicato.
+Though the actual outdoor section is directly underneath the High Line, you’ll still catch a nice breeze wafting through while you munch on morning standards like almond pancakes with berries and a smoked salmon affumicato.
 Also on offer is a sweet iced coffee mixed with aromatic house-made coconut cream.

-Beneath the BQE, first-generation Peruvian-American chef Erik Ramirez serves up New Peruvian 101 with breakfast hybrids like the omelette with fried rice and chinese sausage topped with sesame, pickled chilies and spicy mayo, or charred summer beans and quapchi with a soft-boiled egg over sourdough bread.
+Beneath the BQE, first-generation Peruvian-American chef Erik Ramirez serves up New Peruvian 101 with breakfast hybrids like the beef tenderloin stir-fry with fried egg, banana, French fries and rocoto crema, or the Swiss chard empanada with lime.
 The rooftop lounge provides the perfect perch for brunch dining al fresco.

 Despite being a steakhouse specializing in beefy butcher cuts, Quality Eats delights in subverting the classic totems of the chophouse, perfectly demonstrated by the weekend brunch menu that boasts egg dishes like the poached option with short rib hash and a tabasco hollandaise or the hard boiled egg with smoked salmon tartine.
 There's sweeter fare too, like french toast and a lemon blueberry pancake souffle, as well as ample outdoor seating to make for an easy breezy brunch affair.